qutip/qutip-notebooks/examples/heom/heom-1a-spin-bath-model-basic.md

 since $\nu_k=\frac{2 \pi k}{\beta }$, if $1/\nu_k$ is much much smaller than other important time-scales, we can approximate,  $ e^{-\nu_k t} \approx \delta(t)/\nu_k$, and $C(t)=\sum_{k=N_k}^{\infty} \frac{c_k}{\nu_k} \delta(t)$

 It is convenient to calculate the whole sum $C(t)=\sum_{k=0}^{\infty} \frac{c_k}{\nu_k} =  2 \lambda / (\beta \gamma) - i\lambda $, and subtract off the contribution from the finite number of Matsubara terms that are kept in the hierarchy, and treat the residual as a Lindblad.

+This is clearer if we plot the correlation function with a large number of Matsubara terms:

 ```{code-cell} ipython3
 def plot_correlation_expansion_divergence():